lifeisgamble/lifeisgamble/README.md

 - 👋 Hi, I’m @lifeisgamble
-- 👀 I’m interested in Unity
+- 👀 I’m interested in Python, Django, HipHop
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Python and Django
-- 💞️ I’m looking to collaborate on Unity friends
+- 💞️ I’m looking to collaborate on Python or HipHop friends
 - 📫 How to reach me kawanabe.shintaro@gmail.com

 <!---